The syllabus can be found at the Chalmers Student Portal.

 The student must have: (i) General programming knowledge in both imperative/object oriented and functional programming (for example, the student could have taken an introductory course on Java or C, and a course on Erlang or Haskell); (ii) Knowledge of propositional logic.

-All the "theoretical" lectures are given at the very beginning of the course.
-This is done so the students have the needed background for working on the mini-project.
-See the schedule in Lectures.
+There are two lectures a week, see the schedule in Lectures.
 The purpose of the lectures is not to cover all the material, but rather to highlight important issues concerning testing in general and model-based testing.
 Students might be asked to read some additional material to complement the lectures and be able to work on the details of the assignments.

-Practical work is done in groups, by developing a mini-project.
+Students will be given assignments to be done individually or in groups.
 Please refer to Assignments for more details on the course's assignments.

 The course ends with a final examination during the examination week.
 The grading of the student will be based on such final exam.
 See Examination for more details on the course's grading system.